-Most of the planning for VCA-related media will fall to the public relations team at the transplant hospital, with support from the OPO.
-The transplant hospital should establish a direct line of communication with the OPO public relations team.
+343 344 communication with the OPO public relations team.
 This line of communication should be established as early as possible, ideally before the transplant takes place.

-A public relations strategy should be developed and include a timeline for any media moments based on transplantation and subsequent patient milestones.
+345 346 347 348 A public relations strategy should be developed and include a timeline for any media moments based on transplantation and subsequent patient milestones.
 Having this plan in place will mitigate any rushed announcements and media events.
-Development of a working group to establish the strategy and timeline is recommended and should include public relations contacts at all the hospitals involved with the VCA transplant.
+Development of a working group to establish the strategy and timeline is recommended and should include public relations contacts at all the hospitals involved with 349 350 the VCA transplant.
 This working group should determine whether there will be a press conference and, if so, who will host and lead the on-site coordination.
-In most instances, this responsibility would belong to the transplant program.
+In most instances, this responsibility would belong 351 352 353 to the transplant program.
 Ideally, the working group should coordinate any announcements to take place following the transplant to ensure the public the procedure was a success, the patient is recovering well, and to provide an added layer of privacy for the recipient, donor, and donor family.

-Confidentiality/Anonymity

-Privacy is paramount for the donor, recipient, and their families.
+354 Confidentiality/Anonymity 355 356 357 358 Privacy is paramount for the donor, recipient, and their families.
 Institutional policies should be followed and reinforced to protect their identities, if desired.
 Transplant program staff should counsel the VCA recipient and recipient family about disclosing information to friends and family and on social media.
 Some transplant programs do not release the VCA transplant date as an additional layer of protection.